DigitallyRefined/containers-up/README.md

 version: 2
 enable-beta-ecosystems: true # Remove once docker-compose updates become stable
 updates:
-  - package-ecosystem: "docker-compose"
+  - package-ecosystem: 'docker-compose'
-    directory: "**/compose.yml" # change this based on if you call your files compose.yml or docker-compose.yml
+    directory: '**/compose.yml' # change this based on if you call your files compose.yml or docker-compose.yml

-  - package-ecosystem: "github-actions"
+  - package-ecosystem: 'github-actions'
-    directory: "/"
+    directory: '/'
 ```

 6. Create a `.github/workflows/generate_dependabot.yml` file with the following content: